–The Crisis on Infinite Earths #2

 –REFERENCE: In Blackest Night #0.
 The epic funeral of the Flash Barry Allen occurs.
 It is the largest gathering of superheroes during peace-time to date.

 Following the epic public funeral for Barry Allen, a more private memorial service is held outside of his grave, with about a dozen or so close friends, relatives, and superhero friends in attendance, including Batman.
 From within the Speed Force, Barry’s spirit observes.

 –REFERENCE: In Batman #655.
 Batman sets up the Bat-computer so that it can link into any security camera in Gotham.
 The Dark Knight can spy on just about everyone now.

-–REFERENCE: In Batman and the Outsiders #32—originally told in Batman and The Outsiders #28-31.
+–FLASHBACK: From The Outsiders #28.
+And also referenced in Batman and the Outsiders #32—originally told in Batman and The Outsiders #28-31.
 When Emily Briggs is kidnapped, Batman and the Outsiders chase her to the magickal underground kingdom of Abyssia.
 The heroes find Emily, who has learns that she is Abyssian royalty and is endowed with superpowers to become Looker!
 Looker defeats the evil Queen Tamira, restoring peace and order to Abyssia.
 While the team is in Abyssia, Batman’s absence above ground results in the mob deaths of several innocent Gothamites, something Batman will not be happy about.

 –Batman and The Outsiders #32